raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 # Cultural Fluency Teaching Academy (CFTA) Portfolio

 Hi!
 I'm Rayna.
-Originally from a small town in East Texas, surrounded by lakes and pine trees, I now call Alpine Meadows home.
+I'm from a small town in East Texas surrounded by lakes and pine trees, but I now live in Alpine Meadows.
 I hold a Ph.D. in Molecular and Cellular Biology and a B.S. in Biochemistry from The University of Texas at Austin.
-Teaching has been my passion for as long as I can remember, though I’ve occasionally been sidetracked along the way.
-With 20 years of experience in science and technology education, I currently serve as an Adjunct Faculty Member in Biology and Chemistry at Lake Tahoe Community College.
-In addition, I teach yoga with The Courage Project and Tahoe Flow Arts & Fitness.
+I have nearly 20 years of experience teaching courses in science and technology.
+I also teach yoga with The Courage Project and Tahoe Flow Arts & Fitness.

 I am deeply committed to fostering balance, fairness, and equity in my diverse classrooms.
 You can learn more about my teaching philosophy in my [blog](https://www.raynaharris.com/blog/teaching-philosophy/) and view my [CV](https://www.raynaharris.com/teaching/).
 This portfolio highlights the impact of the Courageous Faculty Teaching Alliance (CFTA) on my approach, particularly in the Anatomy & Physiology (BIO 204 and 205) and Introduction to General Chemistry for Dual High School and College Credit (CHM 100) courses.